reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 Most applications need to run one-off tasks for administration and management.
 Examples of these tasks include database scripts to initialize the database or scripts for fixing bad records.
 This code should be packaged with the application and released together and run in the same environment.

-In Spring Boot application we expose admin functions as separate endpoints that are invoked as one-off processes.
+In the Spring Boot application, we expose admin functions as separate endpoints that are invoked as one-off processes.
 Adding functions to execute one-off processes will go through the build, test, and release cycle.

 ## Conclusion
-We looked at the twelve factor principles for building cloud native application.
+We looked at the Twelve-factor principles for building a cloud-native application.
 The following table puts everything in one perspective:

 | Factor        | Spring Boot Changes|
 | ------------- |:-------------:|